Posted on Sunday, 4th March 2012 by Auw Jimmy

 Thanks.

-3. mark thorsell Says:
+mark thorsell

 If the parts are still not 100% clean after your excellent cleaning job, I work at Elma USA and I will send you replacement contacts at no charge.